-As discussed in Ref.~\cite{Li:2020zbk}, the modification depicts a non-monotonic structure that is more sensitive to the shift due to quark energy loss at low and intermediate $z_h$, because the heavy meson fragmentation function is much harder than pion.
+The advantage of the heavy-flavor probe is that the heavy meson fragmentation function has a peak in $z_h$.
+In comparison, the pion fragmentation function is relatively featureless.
+As a result, modification of the $z_h$ spectra of heavy meson exhibits a non-monotonic structure that is more sensitive to the spectral shift caused by quark energy loss~\cite{Li:2020zbk}.

-Regarding the beam-energy dependence of $R_{A}$, the model seems to under-estimate the suppression in low-energy collisions in CLAS experiment, while over-predicts the suppression in EMC.
-On one hand, some of this trend can be attributed to the absence of hadronic absorption that dominates lower energy collisions.
-On the other hand, since $x_g \sim Q_s^2/2M\nu$, it is also possible to change the $x$-dependence of the gluon distribution so that the jet transport parameter increases more slowly with $\nu$ in high-energy collisions.
-A systematic calibration with both hadronic effects and flexible model for small-$x$ gluon distribution can be performed in the future using existing data to make a reliable prediction for future EIC.
+Regarding the beam-energy dependence of $R_{A}(z_h)$, the model seems to under-estimate the suppression in low-energy collisions in CLAS experiment but over-predicts the suppression in EMC.
+On the one hand, part of the discrepancy can be attributed to the absence of hadronic absorption which should be more important in lower energy collisions.
+On the other hand, since $x_g \sim Q_s^2/2M\nu$, it is also possible to change the $x$-dependence of the gluon distribution so that the jet transport parameter should increase slower with $\nu$ in high-energy collisions.
+A systematic calibration, incorporating both hadronic effects and a flexible model for the small-$x$ gluon distribution, can be performed in the future using existing data to make a reliable prediction for future EIC experiments.